Scouting in Nevada: Council Camp

-Operates Camp Fleischmann near Chester, California in the Lassen National Forest for Scouts BSA Summer Camp and Cub Scout Resident Camp.
+The council currently does not operate a camp.
+Camp Fleischmann near Chester, California in the Lassen National Forest was heavily damaged in 2021 by the Dixie Fire.
+The council decided to permanently close the camp with a final farewell celebration in July, 2025.

 Order of the Arrow

 Tannu Lodge 346 is the Order of the Arrow Lodge for the Nevada Area Council.
 Headquartered in Reno, Nevada, it spans from eastern California to Elko, Nevada.

 History

 In 1946 the Nevada Area Council chartered the Wiyaka Lodge, Order of the Arrow, to replace the Tribe of Nacopen as the council's Honor Camper Society.
 "Wiyaka", the Sioux word for feather, was chosen by camp director Larry Lake and was used as the Lodge name until 1961.
 In 1961, after a rather stagnant period, the lodge underwent a period of restructuring, and a new name and totem were deemed in order.
 The Pronghorn Antelope was chosen as the new totem and "Tannu", the Shoshone-Paiute word for antelope or deer became the new lodge name.

 During the 1960s the lodge grew in membership, and, as one of the larger Lodges in the old Area 12-C, we hosted the Area 12-C Conference at Galena Creek.
 As the Lodge prospered, its ability to fulfill its mission in promoting Scout camping grew as well.
 In 1972 the Lodge earned the E. Urner Goodman Camping Award for excellence in promotion of its camping program.
 During the mid-1970s the lodge experienced another downswing in membership and activity but rebounded under new leadership toward the end of the decade.

 In 1974 the Lodge hosted the W3B Conclave at Sky Tavern.
 In 1982 it received the E. Urner Goodman Award for the second time, a feat considered quite rare.
 In 1986 Tannu Lodge hosted the Section W3B Conclave at Stead, Nevada.
 In 1996, it hosted the Section W3B Conclave at Naval Air Station Fallon and celebrated its 50th anniversary.

 In 2005, Ross Armstrong from Tannu Lodge served as Western Region Chief for the Order of the Arrow.
 He received the Distinguished Service Award at the 2006 National Order of the Arrow Conference.
 In 2010, Armstrong publicly came out as gay and wrote about the BSA's need to end the ban on gay Scouts and Scouters.

 Tannu Lodge is a part of Section W-3B, which spans from Eureka down to Bakersfield, California.